Deleuze and Guattari: Nomadology: The War Machine

-originally appeared in French as Traité de nomadologie : La machine de guerre.
+This work, published in English translation in 1986 and included in the English translation of A Thousand Plateaus in 1987, originally appeared in French as Traité de nomadologie : La machine de guerre.
+The work contrasts the "war machine" with the state.
+It outlines the structure of "nomad science"—which is analogized to topology and differential calculus as operating in smooth space—in opposition to "royal science".
+Nomads exist exterior to the state and work to resist state formation.
+Nomads naturally produce the war machine, which is then appropriated by states in order to achieve their aims.

 What is Philosophy?

 Deleuze and Guattari also wrote What Is Philosophy?
 (1991) together.
 The work draws from David Hume in order to construct a view of philosophy as both based on experience and a quasi-virtual world.

 Personal/political

 Guattari has described how his collaboration with Deleuze arose out of the aftermath of the May 1968 events in France, as well as the additional energy generated in his writings by the collaboration.

 Criticisms

 In addition to criticisms of contemporary misapplications of Deleuze and Guattari's ideas, philosophical critiques have been made of Deleuze and Guattari's anti-Hegelianism and their "fraternal" imaginaries.
 Commenting on the relationship between anthropology and politics in Anti-Oedipus, Timothy Laurie noted that "Deleuze and Guattari fall back on a methodological dogma that aligns femininity with reproduction and masculinity with politics and/or the primordial 'male bond'".